MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Semi-Annual Channel: Provide users with new features of Office every six months, in January and July

-- Semi-Annual Channel (Targeted): Provide pilot users and application compatibility testers the opportunity to test the next Semi-Annual Channel.
+- Semi-Annual Channel (Targeted): Provide pilot users the opportunity to test the next Semi-Annual Channel.
 Releases every six months in March and September, four months ahead of the Semi-Annual Channel.

 Which users get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
 To help you make this decision, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).